 If you are a beneficial owner of shares registered in the name of your broker, bank, or other agent, you should have received a Notice containing voting instructions from that organization rather than from Silverback.
 Simply follow the voting instructions in the Notice to ensure that your vote is counted.
 Alternatively, you may vote by telephone or over the internet as instructed by your broker, bank, or other agent.
-To vote at the Annual Meeting, you may be required to obtain a valid proxy from your broker, bank, or other agent.
-Follow the instructions from your broker, bank, or other agent included with these proxy materials, or contact that organization to request a proxy form, and you also must register in advance at www.proxydocs.com/SBTX prior to the deadline of Thursday, June 3, 2021 at 5:00 p.m.
-Eastern Time.
+To vote online at the Annual Meeting, you must obtain a valid proxy from your broker, bank, or other agent.
+Follow the instructions from your broker, bank, or other agent included with these proxy materials, or contact that organization to request a proxy form.